top of page

 1911 Denver $5 Half Eagle Gold Coin

-At Minuteman Rare Coin Company, with our experience and expertise, our clients own some of the finest and most valuable Gold $5 Indian Head Half Eagles in the United States in existence.
+At Minuteman Rare Coin Company, with our experience and expertise, our clients own some of the finest and most valuable gold $5 Indian Head half eagles.

 The reason?
-Their low mintages, heavy circulation and exportation, and mass melting led to low survival rates for many issues in higher Mint State conditions, leaving many coins very difficult to obtain.
+Their low mintages, heavy circulation and exportation, and mass melting have led to low survival rates for many issues, especially in higher Uncirculated Mint State conditions, leaving many coins very difficult to obtain.

-At Minuteman Rare Coin Company, our expert numismatic collecting and investing advice will help you make informed decisions, choose the "right" coins, and navigate the exciting world of rare coins.
+At Minuteman Rare Coin Company, our experience and expertise will guide you in your collecting and investing journey and assist you in making informed decisions, choosing the "right" coins, and navigating the exciting world of rare coins.

 The Liberty Head design was rooted in the mid-19th century and had not undergone a significant design change in over fifty years.
-Pratt redesigned the coin with an innovative "incuse" design or sunken relief.
+Pratt redesigned the coin with an innovative and daring "incuse" design or "sunken relief."

 The coin's design was pressed into its surface instead of raised above it, as in the traditional coin press technique.